Illinois, Nebraska to open 2021 season in Ireland

 Recent neutral-site regular-season games haven't treated Illinois well.
 The Illini are just 1-10 in such games during the last 25 seasons, with the lone win happening with a 48-27 triumph against Northwestern at Wrigley Field on Nov.
 20, 2010.

-Whitman said Monday the Marching Illini, who were the first American marching band to perform in the St. Patrick's Day Parade and has made trips to Dublin seven times, will make the trip in 2021.
+Whitman said Monday that the Marching Illini, which has made trips to Dublin seven times and was the first American marching band to play in the St. Patrick's Day parade, will make the trip in 2021.

 "The Marching Illini will come as part of our travel party," Whitman said.
 "They’re frequent guests over in Ireland.
 When we talked with (Marching Illini director) Barry Houser, he was ecstatic for the chance to go over again."

 The Aug.
 28 date for the 2021 season opener is the earliest Illinois will start a football season.
-The Illini are 4-4 all-time in August games, including three straight wins in such games.
+The Illini are 4-4 all-time in August games, including three straight wins.

 "It’s just a tremendous opportunity, not just for the football program, but for the entire university and everybody who’s connected to this university, to travel across the pond and have this unbelievable memory," Whitman said.
 "We’ve all had Illinois athletics form the backdrop of so many different memories, with different venues and different opportunities.
 Everybody wants to be a part of those events that are going to resonate with them for generations.
 To me, this is one of those opportunities."